m2mlorawan/micropython-lorawan-firmware/README.md

-micropython-lorawan-heltec-v4.2.bin is AS923 for Heltec LoRa bot V.3.2 and 4.2.
+micropython-lorawan-heltec-v4.2.bin is AS923 for Heltec LoRa both V.3.2 and 4.2.

 Example